 The Rev. William J. Adams

 I was in active parish ministry as an ordained Episcopal Priest for over thirty years.
 Twenty-two of those years I was Rector of Trinity Church in Sutter Creek, California.
 I’ve always had a passion for teaching New Testament Theology.
-I was a Philosophy major in my undergraduate studies, so in seminary, at The Church Divinity School of the Pacific, I concentrated my theological studies in the area of Process Theology which had a big influence on my interpretation of the Gospels, and that just might be noticeable in my blog postings here in Sunday GospelTalk.
+I was a Philosophy major in my undergraduate studies, and in seminary, at The Church Divinity School of the Pacific, I concentrated my theological studies in the area of Process Theology which had a big influence on my interpretation of the Gospels, and that just might be noticeable in my blog postings here in Sunday GospelTalk.

 You can let everyone know what you agree or disagree with in the Comments section, in fact I am hoping for a lively discussion in the Comment section.
 If you disagree with me or any of the other participants, the only rule here is that you do so respectfully.